 Recall for Display.
 It should be possible on demand to review previously installed updates.

 Compatibility.
 Updates to S-100 products must comply with the applicable Product Specification.
+Only ISO8211 and GML encoded data can support updates, as described in Part 10a and 10b respectively.
+The use of GML updates as described in Part 10b is used, in particular, by S-128 to update catalogue information used by the ECDIS to produce update Status Reports, as described in Appendix C-3 - ECDIS Update Status Reports.

 Non-interference.
 ECDIS should be able to receive updates without interfering with its current operation.

 Log File.
 ECDIS should keep a record of updates, including time of application and identification parameters described in the applicable Product Specification, through a log file.
-The log file should contain, for each update applied to or rejected by the SENC, the following information:
+The log file should contain, for each update applied to or rejected by the System Database, the following information:

 .1 date and time of application/rejection;